Energy-dynamics interplay in temporal networks triggers explosive synchronization: Abstract

 \section{Abstract}

-\Th{In this paper, we investigate how the internal dynamics of the systems within a network influence the transition to synchronization in adaptive networks of coupled R\"ossler systems.
-The network structure is dynamically determined by local energy rules, where links are established according to either intrinsic (conservative) or dissipative energy.
-By systematically varying one of the system parameter, the bifurcation of an isolated R\"ossler system illustrates three representative regimes—periodic, multiperiodic, and chaotic—and allows us to study their impact on the collective transition.
-Our results reveal that the nature of the synchronization transition strongly depends on the interplay between microscopic dynamics and the mesoscopic connectivity structure.
-Specifically, chaotic oscillators coupled via intrinsic energy exhibit conditions favorable to explosive synchronization, whereas periodic/multiperiodic oscillators consistently yield smooth, continuous transitions.
-In contrast, dissipative-energy-based connectivity suppresses explosivity in chaotic networks but may induce explosive behavior in multiperiodic systems as network density increases.
-These findings demonstrate that explosive synchronization is not solely a topological effect but emerges from a nontrivial interaction between local dynamical complexity and temporal network structure.
-This provides new insight into how internal oscillator states and coupling mechanisms jointly shape the collective organization and dynamic transitions patterns in complex systems.}
+Synchronization in networks of coupled oscillators is a fundamental problem in the study of collective behavior.
+In this paper, we investigate the synchronization transition in networks of coupled dynamical systems from an energetic perspective.
+Interactions between systems/oscillators are assumed to be governed by one of the following mechanisms: (i) the intrinsic energy $\mathbf{H}$, describing the conservative internal dynamics of isolated systems, and (ii) the dissipative energy $\dot{\mathbf{H}}$, accounting for energy losses and exchanges due to interactions and damping.
+An energetic threshold is introduced to modulate the network connectivity, so that the topology evolves in time according to the instantaneous energetic similarity between systems, allowing us to analyze how the balance between intrinsic and dissipative energy shapes the transition to synchronization.
+Using the Rössler and Lorenz systems as representative examples, while keeping the framework general and applicable to other dynamical systems, we explore three representative dynamical regimes: periodic, multiperiodic, and chaotic.
+This reveals that, the nature of the synchronization transition strongly depends on the interplay between microscopic dynamics and the mesoscopic connectivity structure.
+In particular, chaotic oscillators coupled through intrinsic energy favor explosive synchronization, corresponding to a first-order transition, whereas periodic and multiperiodic dynamics lead to smooth second-order transitions.
+In contrast, dissipative-energy-based connectivity suppresses first-order transitions in chaotic networks but can induce second-order transition in multiperiodic systems.
+These findings show that explosive synchronization is not solely topology-driven, as often emphasized in scale-free networks, but can also arise from an energy--dynamics--topology feedback controlled by local dynamical complexity and energy-based link activation.
+This work provides new insights into how internal oscillator dynamics and coupling mechanisms jointly shape collective organization and dynamical transition patterns in complex systems.